 However the theme now emerging was/ is being shot off on a 9th house adventure, and with the retrograde, that adventure turning out differently than expected.
 I entered the Navy knowing little about myself at age 20, and left a Buddhist/ Taoist, who was much more politically aware.
 Needless to say, the rest of my 20’s were exciting and enlightening, but not the subject of this study…

 The next time this hit was 12 years later, in 2007.
-I was working in Atlanta at Emory Hospital, in a good job in EEG, but had just gotten rid of my house in Detroit, (on the Jup in Scorpio opposition to mine,) and had fallen in love with a women in Ann Arbor, while already moved to ATL area.
+I was working in Atlanta at Emory Hospital, in a good job in EEG, but had just gotten rid of my house in Detroit, (on the Jupiter in Scorpio opposition to mine), and had fallen in love with a women in Ann Arbor, while already moved to the ATL area.
 She was not going to move to Georgia, and the last gasp of that was in April of 2007, on a date weekend in Kentucky, with Jupiter going retro a couple of weeks before, and Saturn going direct on my South Node in Leo that weekend.
-Needless to say, the relationship blossomed and crashed in the same weekend, (With Pluto in Sag, and Uranus on my moon, so; a very difficult time for me.)
+Needless to say, the relationship blossomed and crashed in the same weekend (with Pluto in Sag, and Uranus on my moon, so; a very difficult time for me).
 Cutting last ties to Michigan, and continuing to blossom in Georgia, but did not see that one coming either.

-However, from the transits above, I think it is safe to say that; Jupiter over Mars is Sag brought new beginnings, yet with the retrograde, brought turn arounds and unexpected diversions and paths unforeseen at the beginning of each Sagittarian adventure.
+However, from the transits above, I think it is safe to say that; Jupiter over Mars in Sag brought new beginnings, yet with the retrograde, brought turnarounds and unexpected diversions and paths unforeseen at the beginning of each Sagittarian adventure.